M-Spec Red Dot Sight Proves Itself in Police Field Testing

 Drop Testing

-Two days after getting the Sightmark M-Spec, Officer Young froze the rifle with the red dot attached in sub-zero temperatures and poured water over the optic and magnifier.
+Two days after receiving the M-Spec, Officer Young froze the rifle with the red dot attached in sub-zero temperatures.
+He poured water over the optic and magnifier, simulating rain, then froze it again.
+The M-Spec remained on and functional throughout, showing no signs of fogging or malfunction.
+The magnifier needed minor adjustment, but the reticle stayed clear and centered.

 Click here to check out the M-Spec.